seanjams/OAuthTutorial/README.md

 },
 ```

-Go ahead and run `npm start` from the root directory and verify that everything's working before moving on.
+Go ahead and run `npm start` in the console from the root directory and verify that everything's working before moving on.

 ## Phase 2

-Now let's test our connection to our database by writing some simple controller actions and routes.
-Make two new files in the `backend` folder called `routes.js` and `controller.js`.
+Now let's test our connection to our database by writing some simple controllers and routes.
+Make two new files in `/backend`  called `controller.js` and `routes.js`.

-First, let's write a function in `controller.js` that will fetch all users in our database.
-Each Express controller function takes a request and response as arguments, and generally follow these steps:
+First, let's write a controller that will fetch all users in our database.
+Each Express controller function takes a request and response as its first two arguments, and generally follows these steps:
-- Open a connection to the database. (unless using an ORM)
+1. Open a connection to the database. (unless using an ORM)
-- Query the database for the information you need.
+2. Query the database for the information you need.
-- If found, send the data in the response argument as JSON.
+3. If found, send the data in the response argument as JSON.
-- If something goes wrong, send an error in the response.
+4. If something goes wrong, send an error in the response.
-- Close the connection to the database after all queries are complete so another future connection can be made. (unless using an ORM)
+5. Close the connection to the database after all queries are complete so another future connection can be made. (unless using an ORM)

 ``` javascript
 //controller.js